 - Has enrollees with diagnosed disease

 If the research study does not qualify for coverage, none of the protocol required items and services can be billed to Medicare.
-This includes items and services that normally would be covered absent the clinical trial.

 Routine costs in a qualifying clinical trial are billable to Medicare.

 Routine costs under the Clinical Trial Policy include all items and services that are otherwise generally available to Medicare beneficiaries.
-This means a benefit category exists for the item or service, it is not statutorily excluded and there is not a national non-coverage decision.
+This means a benefit category exists for the item or service, it is not statutorily excluded, and there is not a national non-coverage decision.